 Bio

-Collin Riggins is a B&W analog photographer and conceptual artist from Kansas City, Missouri.
-He received a BA in African American Studies and Visual Arts from Princeton University.
-Collin’s work is often animated by his own family histories across the Carolinas, Missouri, and New York, as well as his ever-evolving sense of found family in these regions.
-As he photographs landscapes and people, oftentimes in collaboration with those he images, Collin seeks to create a vision of his heritage that honors complexity, intimacy, and ongoingness -- that captures the spirit of the vernacular culture he descends from.
-In addition to his personal practice, Collin is interested in contributing to efforts that expand access to photography. such as his recent work kickstarting IMAG(in)E, a free film photography program for high schoolers in The Bronx.
+I am a photographer and filmmaker from Kansas City, Missouri, working primarily with traditional B/W analog processes.
+I received a BA in African American Studies and Visual Arts from Princeton University.
+My work is often inspired by my family’s histories across the Carolinas, Missouri, and New York, as well as his ever-evolving sense of found family in these regions.
+As I photograph landscapes and people, I ultimately seek to create a diasporic archive of my heritage that honors complexity, intimacy, and ongoingness.